 Keeps your phone from unauthorized use.
 Once the phone is locked, it is in restricted mode until the lock code is entered.
 You can still receive phone calls and make emergency calls.
-You can modify the lock code by selecting the Change Lock Code option from within the Security menu.
+You can modify the lock code by setting a New Lock code within the Security menu.

-- 1. Press , 9 wyz , 3 def from standby mode. - 2.
-Enter the four-digit lock code and press .
+1. Press (OK), 9 wxyz, 3 def.

+2. Enter the four-digit lock code and press .